MORNING MOVIE SCENES

 Bright sun wrenches me out of sleep.
 Bright through a break in the dense clouds, through a crack in the curtains.
 Later today, the sun will not set, but involute.

 Thoughts of terrible news rise; I read the headlines before I slept.
-My dream dissipates with the sun (before it does, I remember sliding down an enormous muddled hill into an arctic lake, the only light an orb in the sky like Sputnik).
+My dream dissipates with the sun (before it does, I remember sliding down an enormous muddy hill into an arctic lake, the only light an orb in the sky like Sputnik).
 It’s overcast again.
 I am alive, and not just alive, but here, now.
 Off with my silken sleeping wrap!

 Backstage (adverb) 1